IsaacScript/isaacscript/docs/getting-started.md

 Make a new directory for your mod, and then change the current working directory to it.
 (Use [lowercase and kebab-case](https://stackoverflow.com/questions/11947587/is-there-a-naming-convention-for-git-repositories).)

-For example, if your mod is named "Revelations":
+For example, if your mod is named "Revelations", you would type the following into the command prompt:

 ```batch
 mkdir C:\Repositories\revelations